Menu

 After compatibility, the next big question is: how fast do you want to charge?
 This comes down to power output and your home’s electrical capacity.

-• Amperage and Kilowatts: The higher the amperage, the quicker your car charges.
+• Amperage and kilowatts: The higher the amperage, the quicker your car charges.

-• Home Electrical Capacity: Not every home is set up for high-power charging.
+• Home electrical capacity: Not every home is set up for high-power charging.
 It’s worth having an electrician check your panel and wiring to make sure everything can safely support your chosen charger.

-• Future-Proofing: A charger with adjustable amperage gives you flexibility, ensuring you won’t outgrow it if you buy a new car with higher charging needs.
+• Future-proofing: A charger with adjustable amperage gives you flexibility, ensuring you won’t outgrow it if you buy a new car with higher charging needs.

-Installation Considerations
+Installation considerations

 Compatibility and speed matter, but none of it works without proper installation.

-• Professional Assessment: Always hire a licensed electrician.
-They’ll evaluate your home’s electrical panel, wiring, and available capacity, then let you know whether upgrades are needed.
+• Professional assessment: Always hire a licensed electrician.
+They’ll evaluate your home’s electrical panel, wiring and available capacity, then let you know whether upgrades are needed.

 • Installation Costs: Budget realistically.
 Sometimes it’s as simple as adding a dedicated circuit, but in older homes, you may need panel upgrades that add to the price.